 In the education industry, cost is always a significant factor, so we must ensure every dollar invested in technology is worthwhile and provides the school with the most beneficial outcome.

 At Data#3, we understand that every organisation delivering the services that their customers and employees demand, requires a robust and reliable network.
 Data#3 is proud to partner with Aruba, a Hewlett Packard Enterprise company, whose cloud-managed networks offer no-fuss configuration at an affordable price with flexible options for any budget.
 Data#3 is the Aruba National Partner of the Year 2021 and the As a Service Partner of the Year for the Asia Pacific and Japan region, in recognition of our “Customer First, Customer Last” excellence.

 Since 1994, Data#3 has combined forces with Microsoft to help our customers adapt and grow.
 Today, we are Microsoft’s largest Australian business partner with the highest level of competency across the Microsoft ecosystem.
 Our hundreds of accredited consultants are ready to help our customers deliver the digital future; from enhancing productivity and collaboration with Microsoft 365 and the latest Surface devices, to transforming business processes with Dynamics 365, to ensuring our customers get the most value from Azure cloud.
 Our scale and expertise enable our unparalleled support to customers selecting, deploying, managing and securing Microsoft applications, products and devices.

 With over 25 years of experience in the Education sector, Data#3 continually invests in developing the skills and services to help schools create environments in which learning can thrive.
-For a limited time, Data#3 is offering free trials of Aruba ClearPass, and a range of security workshops to help schools stay one step ahead of evolving threats.
+For a limited time, Data#3 is offering a range of security workshops to help schools stay one step ahead of evolving threats.
 Contact your account manager or the Data#3 education team to discuss today.